Testing the use of Lithium Carbonate in people living with MND with a change in the UNC13a gene.

 About Lithium Carbonate

 Lithium carbonate has been trialed previously in people living with MND.
 Unfortunately these trials did not reach their primary endpoint, meaning that the results couldn't show that there was benefit of taking the treatment for people living with MND.
-However more recent analysis of these trials has shown that there could be potential benefit for people who have a specific type of MND, where they have a mutation in the Unc13a gene.
-Lithium carbonate will now be trialed again just in people living with MND with this specific mutation.
+However more recent analysis of these trials has shown that there could be potential benefit for people who have MND and have a change in the UNC13a gene.
+A change in the UNC13a gene is known to be associated with the prognosis and symptoms of MND.
+Lithium carbonate will now be trialed again just in people living with MND who have this specific gene change.

 What could this mean for MND research?

-This project is testing lithium carbonate in people living with MND with a specific type of MND, known as Unc13a.
+This project is testing lithium carbonate in people living with MND who have a change in the UNC13a gene.
 It is hoped that lithium carbonate will be able to slow disease progression and and improve survival for people living with MND with this gene mutation.

 Resources